-For the rearrest measure (the first incident of arrest for a qualifying offense), 67.2% of the 2019 cohort was rearrested, a figure midway between the 2017 and 2018 rates.
-Rearrest is considered the broadest measure of recidivism; as a result, rates will be higher than for the other measures.
+For the return to prison measure (return to Level V status, sentence greater than 12 months), 8.7% of the 2020 cohort were returned to prison, a rate comparable to 2019, but higher than the 2018 cohort.
+Return to prison is by far the narrowest measure of recidivism; as a result, rates will be much lower than for the other measures.

-For the recommitment measure (the first secure custody readmission), 52% of the 2019 cohort experienced a recommitment event, a lower rate than for the prior two cohorts.
-Recommitment is a narrower measure of recidivism when compared to Rearrest; therefore, rates will be lower than for the rearrest measure.
+For the recommitment measure (the first secure custody readmission), 49.7% of the 2020 cohort experienced a recommitment event, a lower rate than for the prior two cohorts.
+Recommitment is a narrower measure of recidivism when compared to rearrest; therefore, rates will be lower than for the rearrest measure.
+Keep in mind that recommitment may result from a variety of events: violations of probation, parole, or release conditions; a new arrest, a sentence for a new conviction, or variety of other court-ordered reasons.